varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

   }
 ```

-Above code will check if there's anything into the `localStorage` and if found will fill the `textarea` with the available content when the next time user visits the website.
+The above code will check if there's anything in the `localStorage` and if found will fill the `textarea` with the available content when the next time user visits the website.

-Lastly, move to `sw.js` file once again and add all the remaining files into `CACHE_FILES`.
+Lastly, move to the `sw.js` file once again and add all the remaining files into `CACHE_FILES`.

 ```javascript
 var CACHE_FILES = [